-Ants are small social insects that are usually dark brown, black, or reddish-brown in color.
-Ant colonies may have 1,000 or more individual ants all working together to provide for, take care of, and protect each other.
-Most ant colonies are made up of female workers, reproductive males, and either one or several queens.
+Ants are small social insects, usually dark brown, black, or reddish-brown.
+Ant colonies may have 1,000 or more individual ants working together to provide for, care for, and protect each other.
+Most ant colonies comprise female workers, reproductive males, and one or several queens.

 Over 12,000 species of ants exist, but most common home-invading ants display similar behaviors and habits.